openedx/edx-documentation/en_us/data/source/internal_data_formats/sql_schema.rst

        * - audit_passing
          - Applies to learners who earned a passing grade and who have a value of "audit" in ``student_courseenrollment.mode``.
-These learners completed the course succesfully, but no certificate is generated for these learners.
+These learners completed the course successfully, but no certificate is generated for these learners.

            **History**: Added 26 Jan 2016 for audit enrollments created after 1